fxlrnrpt/ml_misfits/README.md

 - Pick an [interesting course from the list](https://github.com/aigoncharov/ml_misfits/issues?q=is%3Aissue%20state%3Aopen%20label%3Acourse), subscribe to notifications, and join the calls or face-to-face sessions;
 - If the course you crave isn't listed, create your own TODO and rally a crew the same way;
 - Hunt for or post research ideas [here](https://github.com/aigoncharov/ml_misfits/issues/4).
+- [Subscribe](https://github.com/aigoncharov/ml_misfits/issues/9) to the most important news and updates

 **In-person meetups:**
 - We gather together for in-person nerd outs at the Member's Room of [The British Library](https://maps.app.goo.gl/E3mZqSQADr4rvLnQA) on Tue and Thur usually from 10 AM to 5 PM.
 Join the [Telegram chat](https://t.me/+HEH3Aq_OfT83YmE8) or [reach out directly](https://github.com/aigoncharov/ml_misfits/issues/1#issue-3167341671) if you want to come as a guest and join the gang.